Evpatiy Kolovrat (icebreaker): Development and construction

+Career

+On 7 January 2026, Evpatiy Kolovrat was dispatched from Petropavlovsk-Kamchatsky to assist a Russian freighter that had become beset in ice off Beringovsky few days earlier.

 Design

 The 4080 t Evpatiy Kolovrat is 82 m long overall, has a beam of 19 m, and draws 4.6 m of water.
 The icebreaker is served by a crew of 28.

 Evpatiy Kolovrat features a diesel-electric power plant with two Kolomna 3-10D49 and one 4-10D49 diesel generators, each rated 3.5 MW, that provide electricity for both propulsion motors and auxiliary systems.
-The icebreaker is propelled by three stainless steel monoblock propellers, two driven by Steerprop azimuth thrusters and the third by a fixed shaft line.
+The icebreaker is propelled by three stainless steel monoblock propellers, two driven by Steerprop SP 60 PULL ARC azimuth thrusters and the third by a fixed shaft line.
 In addition, the vessel has a 700 kW bow thruster.

 Evpatiy Kolovrat is classified by the Russian Maritime Register of Shipping with ice class Icebreaker6 which requires the vessel's hull to be strengthened for navigation in non-Arctic waters where ice can be up to 1.5 m thick.
 The vessel can break 1 m with its bow and 0.64 m when operating stern-first.
 In open water, Evpatiy Kolovrat has a speed of 14 kn and range 7600 nmi.